top of page

 We have been given freedom of choice.
 Choose wisely.
 How?
 (John 17:3) Gain knowledge of God.

-On the next page 2., let's examine the truth and authority of the Bible.
+On the next page 2., let's examine some truths and authority of the Bible.
 Remain open-minded.

 bottom of page